rdowns2387/100-days-of-code/log.md

 **Today's Progress**: I think I'm ready to say done on this one.
 Still not animating exactly how I want it to, but it does work...
 Might come back to this in the future and add more features.
 Could be pretty cool

 **Thoughts:** Definitely needing to switch up projects.
 I think this turned out okay, but spanned on for to many days and I kind of lost interest.

+### Day 6: January 16, 2017

+**Today's Progress**: Whoooops, missed a few days...
+To be honest, kind of got distracted by other things / haven't come up with a new project to keep myself consistently working.
+Have done some thinking though and want to try some freelance proposals.
+Getting through a succinct Flexbox tutorial today.

+**Thoughts:** Taking notes seems to really help staying engaged.
+And is a helpful reference for later.
+Once I finish the Flexbox tutorials, I want to apply it to the food tracker app.